Humboldt County

 Significant agricultural resources are located near the cities of Arcata, Fortuna, and Blue Lake, as well as around McKinleyville, Dow's Prairie, the Eel River Delta, Metropolitan, Holmes, Willow Creek, Orleans, Mattole Valley, Garberville, Petrolia, Honeydew, Ettersburg, Bunker Hill, Table Bluff, Bear River, Alderpoint, Blocksburg, Harris, Pepperwood, Redwood Creek drainage, and many other areas.

-The importance of agricultural land is unquestionable; yet, during the past several decades, nearly 100,000 acres of land has undergone land use changes due to subdivision activity.
+The importance of agricultural land is unquestionable; yet, during the past several decades, nearly 100,000 acres of land have undergone land use changes due to subdivision activity.
 The County is currently attempting to slow down the agricultural land conversion process by supporting the Williamson Act Program.
-Nearly 200,000 acres of land in the County is presently under this program.
+Nearly 200,000 acres of land in the County are presently under this program.
 Humboldt County will continue to support the Williamson Act, as well as other measures to discourage the loss of agricultural land.

 Due to the fact that there is a net importation of agricultural products into the County, there is a need to: provide for the future production of essential food supplies; promote the continued presence of agriculture in Humboldt County, and; conserve and utilize lands where agriculture is or can become economically viable.
-Many opportunities exist through non-traditional crops, intensive management and the operator's commitment to agriculture, to significantly contribute to the County's agricultural production.
+Many opportunities exist through non-traditional crops, intensive management, and the operator's commitment to agriculture, to significantly contribute to the County's agricultural production.
 Much of the rural land in the County has the potential for a variety of agricultural uses.

 Mission Statement